 After World War II, an increase in offshore drilling operations affected the petroleum industry in Tulsa.
 Fortunately, the aircraft and aerospace industry was beginning to blossom, and today there are more than 300 aviation-related companies in the city.

-On April 13, 1949, Tulsa hosted one of its biggest events ever when the Movie “Tulsa” premiered in the town that carried its name.
+On April 13, 1949, Tulsa hosted one of its biggest events when the Movie “Tulsa” premiered in the town that carried its name.
 The celebration featured a parade, which attracted over 100,000 people and featured Susan Hayward, Robert Preston, and Chill Wills.
 The movie was directed by Stuart Heisler and starred Susan Hayward, Robert Preston, Pedro Armendariz, Chill Wills, Ed Begly, Harry Shannon, Jimmy Conlin, and Paul E. Burns.
-The movie was about a rancher’s daughter who fought a one-woman war in oil-field country.
-In the end, the heroine won the struggle and built an oil empire.
+The movie was about a rancher’s daughter who fought a one-woman war in an oil-field country.
+Ultimately, the heroine won the struggle and built an oil empire.
 The movie was nominated for an academy award for Best Special Effects.

 Today, Tulsa is the second-largest city in Oklahoma, with a population of nearly 400,000.
 Threads of its Native American heritage, oil boom days, and icons of Route 66 are still visible throughout the modern city.

-If you’re traveling the Mother Road through Tulsa, there are still lots of sites to see along the old route.
+If you’re traveling the Mother Road through Tulsa, many sites are still along the old route.
 Old motels dot the streets of 10th, 11th, and Southwest Boulevard.
-In the downtown area, there are many art deco buildings including the Warehouse Market at 925 South Elgin Avenue.
+The downtown area has many art deco buildings, including the Warehouse Market at 925 South Elgin Avenue.
 The Warehouse Market was built in 1929, with bright colored terra cotta tiles enticing people to the farmer’s market.
-The depression closed it down but later it was reopened as the Club Lido during the Big Band Era.
-Beginning in 1938 it operated as a grocery store until the late 1970’s when it was abandoned and eventually boarded up.
+The depression closed it down, but later it was reopened as the Club Lido during the Big Band Era.
+Beginning in 1938, it operated as a grocery store until the late 1970s, when it was abandoned and eventually boarded up.
 In the mid-1990s, the property was sold and was slated to be torn down until the Tulsa Preservation Commission stepped in and saved the face and tower of the original building.